Lotte Global Logistics

 Today Lotte Logistics offers ground, ocean and air transportation, rail and over-the-road freight products; international trade management; customs brokerage; consulting and supply chain design; e-commerce solutions; logistics and distribution capabilities, cargo containing, shipping, and financial services related to the supply chain.

+History

+On November 30, 2016, the company was absorbed through a merger following the acquisition of a stake in Hyundai Logistics by the Lotte Group, and subsequently changed its name to Lotte Logistics.